SmartThingsCommunity/smartthings-cli/README.md

 1. In the SDK, run `npm link`.
 1. Install lerna globally with `npm -g i lerna`.
 (Alternatively, you can use `npx lerna` below instead of simply `lerna`.)
-1. In the CLI root directory, run `lerna bootstrap`.
-1. In the CLI root directory, run `npm install`.
-1. In the CLI root directory, run `lerna link`.
+1. In the CLI root directory, run `lerna bootstrap --hoist`.
-1. In the CLI packages/lib directory, run `npm link`.
 1. In the CLI root directory, run
    `npm link @smartthings/core-sdk`.
 You may sometimes need to re-run this command, especially if you used `npm install` or